easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20170914
+### reopened *drive_with_force.bin* but made no changes
+confirmed the F/T on hand in free space at the origin point with ADAMS model

+the Simulink result was the same, meaning the measurements were OK

+### TODO:
+make sense of the present measurements (may lead to the next item)

+double check if the direction of torque on motors were correct

+there was no motor model or gear ratio in Simulink right now

 ## 20170912
 ### save *test_motor_torque_sensors.bin* as *test_controlblock_whole.bin*
 I think so far, the model is capable of the whole procedure